rust-lang/rfcs/active/0000-opt-in-builtin-traits.md

 Builtin traits can only be implemented for struct or enum types and only within the crate in which that struct or enum is defined (see the section on *Matching and Coherence* below).
-Whenever a builtin trait is implemented, the compiler will enforce that all fields or that struct/enum are of a typed which implements the trait.
+Whenever a builtin trait is implemented, the compiler will enforce that all fields or that struct/enum are of a type which implements the trait (or else of `Unsafe` type, which matches all traits, see *Matching and Coherence*).

     struct Foo<'a> { x: &'a int }